only search B.P. Lama Jyotisha

 IMO this custom = absolutely the height of superstition, and cannot possibly produce the least advantage in the quest to transform ignorance into wisdom.

-Karma is "inescapable" via superstitious methods because superstition transfers the locus of responsibility to an outside agent.
+Karma is inescapable via superstitious methods because superstition transfers the locus of responsibility to an outside agent.
 If a challenging first marriage is on schedule, what would be the point of running away from it?
-The idea of karma is to face the difficulties and learn from them.
+The idea of karma is to face the planned misalignments requiring realignment attention and learn from them.

 • If a puja shall be performed, that is lovely, but the puja can only confirm one's intention to make the necessary inner changes in attitude.